slape/timeline-pro/README-positioning.md

 **Removed/Refactored:**

 - All logic and store fields for absolute Y or full position objects.
-- All references to `customItemPositions`, `saveCustomItemPosition`, or absolute Y.
+- All references to `customItemPositions`, `saveCustomItemPosition` or absolute Y.

 ---